 Different Types of Saunas And Their Benefits

 To understand fully the health benefits of sauna bathing, we must examine the different types of saunas that exist in the world today, and understand how they function.

 Each type of sauna room is built in a certain way to promote unique health benefits.
 While some are more traditional, other types have been modernised by the use of technology.

 The health benefits of each sauna session remains the underlying reason why people prefer different types of saunas for repeated sauna therapy.

-This is most commonly used in gyms and outdoor pool areas.
+This is most commonly used in gyms, outdoor pool areas and is also the best choice as a home outdoor sauna.
 You will also find around 2 million wood-burning sauna rooms in Finland.
 The wood walls in a sauna room are typical of traditional Finnish saunas.